-Colony trap - enclosure device designed to allow the capture of one or more furbearers in a single setting with one or more one-way entrances; cannot exceed 12 inches high, wide or in diameter, by 36 inches long.
+Colony trap - enclosure device designed to allow the capture of one or more furbearers in a single setting with one or more one-way entrances that are partially or fully submerged in water; entire trap cannot exceed 12 inches high, wide or in diameter, by 36 inches long.
 See MINK AND MUSKRAT section.